-Home to over 4,500 people, the region prides itself in its welcoming communities and a wide diversity of industry and environment.
+Home to about 3800 people, the region prides itself in its welcoming communities and a wide diversity of industry and environment.

 Consisting of untouched desert parks, vast wetlands and fertile plains, West Wimmera is equally known for its acres of wheat and legumes, and as a home to the famous Malleefowl, red-tail black cockatoo and a unique abundance of wildflowers.

 Our West Wimmera communities are healthy, thriving, diverse, harmonious, prosperous and self-sustaining, with regional and global connectivity.

 West Wimmera Shire Councillors have a positive image of the region, which can best be described by the following statement:

 Our West Wimmera communities are peaceful, prosperous and connected.

 Our farmers have added value to their commodities and embrace the very latest technologies to drive efficiency and commercial success.
 High-quality transport and digital infrastructure are enabling our agricultural producers and other businesses to thrive and compete globally.

 There have been significant investments in renewable energy infrastructure within the Shire and this has generated many new local jobs.
 Several new and expanded businesses now operate very profitably within the Shire, and this has created significant opportunities attracting many new residents from diverse backgrounds.

 Visitors are flocking to our stunning wetlands and recreational water, and are making a significant contribution to the local economy.
 Tourism itineraries and quality signage guide visitors through the Shire.